jentery/mdia200/index.md

 * Please review our [glossary](https://jentery.github.io/mdia200/glossary.html) for Weeks 7 and 8 and let me know if you'd like me to clarify or elaborate anywhere.
 * Today, we'll discuss "Message in a Bottle" and conduct a theatre of the imagination exercise.
 I'll also introduce some terms for engaging short fiction and text in media studies.

+## Week 9 (Oct.
+30 and Nov.
+2): Media and Narrative

+*Monday, October 30th*

+* Please watch or watch a game of *Pokémon GO* before we meet today.
+* Today, I'll lecture on approaches to media and narrative and begin our discussion of *Pokémon GO*.
+* I will also circulate and review the prompt for your Final Project, which is due by Friday, December 15th at noon.

+*Thursday, November 2nd*

+* Please review our [glossary](https://jentery.github.io/mdia200/glossary.html) for Weeks 8 and 9 and let me know if you'd like me to clarify or elaborate anywhere.
+* Today, we'll discuss *Pokémon GO* and conduct a storyboarding exercise.
+I'll also introduce some terms for engaging mobile games and augmented reality in media studies.

+*Please note that Tuesday, October 31st is the last day for withdrawing from first term courses without penalty of failure.*

 # Policies

 Here are the policies for this course.
 If anything is unclear, ignorant, or mistaken, then please let me know.
 I'll correct it.